 Aspen Skiing Co. won’t announce chamber discounted ski pass prices until after Labor Day

-Skiers and riders will have to wait a little longer than usual to get fired up about the 2020-21 ski season.
+Skiers and snowboarders will have to wait a little longer than usual to get fired up about the 2020-21 ski season.

 Aspen Skiing Co. decided it will wait until after Labor Day to release season ski pass options and prices eligible for the chamber of commerce discount.
 They are typically unveiled and put on sale in mid-August.